 - 4.1 When to Self-Report a Suspected Breach to the ERA - 4.1.1 When a Rule Participant becomes aware of an incident it should assess the incident to determine if it has breached the WEM Rules or a WEM Procedure.
-The ERA recognises that not all incidents are the result of a breach of a WEM Rule or a WEM Procedure by a Rule Participant. - 4.1.2 If, during an incident assessment, a Rule Participant determines that it has breached, or has reasonable cause to suspect it has breached the WEM Rules or a WEM Procedure, that Rule Participant must self-report the suspected breach to the ERA, unless the suspected breach is a non-compliance of a Registered Generator Performance Standard or a Generator Monitoring Plan approved by AEMO (clause 2.13.23 of the WEM Rules). - 4.1.3 Where a Market Participant considers that it has been non-compliant or has reasonable cause to suspect it has been non-compliant with a Registered Generator Performance Standard or a Generator Monitoring Plan approved by AEMO, it must follow the process set out in Chapter 3A of the WEM Rules (clause 2.13.26 of the WEM Rules). - 4.1.4 All other suspected breaches must be reported to the ERA in accordance with the timeframes in section 4.2 and follow the process set out in section 4.3. - 4.1.5 A Rule Participant, other than AEMO, may notify the ERA at any time if it suspects that another Rule Participant is in breach of the WEM Rules or WEM Procedures and must provide reasonable information in support of that suspected breach (clause 2.13.24 of the WEM Rules).
-Any notifications of suspected breaches by another Rule Participant must include the information set out in paragraph 4.3.2 of this document.
+The ERA recognises that not all incidents are the result of a breach of a WEM Rule or a WEM Procedure by a Rule Participant. - 4.1.2 If, during an incident assessment, a Rule Participant determines that it has breached, or has reasonable cause to suspect it has breached the WEM Rules or a WEM Procedure, that Rule Participant must self-report the suspected breach to the ERA, (clause 2.13.23 of the WEM Rules), unless the suspected breach is a non-compliance of a Registered Generator Performance Standard or a Generator Monitoring Plan approved by AEMO (clause 2.13.23 of the WEM Rules). - 4.1.3 Where a Market Participant considers that it has been non-compliant or has reasonable cause to suspect it has been non-compliant with a Registered Generator Performance Standard or a Generator Monitoring Plan approved by AEMO, it must follow the process set out in Chapter 3A of the WEM Rules (clause 2.13.26 of the WEM Rules). - 4.1.4 All other suspected breaches must be reported to the ERA in accordance with the timeframes in section 4.2 and follow the process set out in section 4.3. - 4.1.5 A Rule Participant, other than AEMO, may notify the ERA at any time if it suspects that another Rule Participant is in breach of the WEM Rules or WEM Procedures and must provide reasonable information in support of that suspected breach (clause 2.13.24 of the WEM Rules).
+Any notifications of suspected breaches by another Rule Participant must include the information set out in paragraph 4.3.2 of this document. - 4.2 Timeframe for Self-Reporting Suspected Breaches to the ERA